 CPAs are in demand across a range of industries.
-Practically every organization needs accountants and auditors.
-Many CPAs also work as tax professionals or business consultants; their expertise and training ensure that they can command high salaries.
-Most companies do their best to retain their accounting talent by providing regular salary hikes and bonuses.
+Practically every organization needs public accountants and auditors.
+Furthermore, many CPAs also work as tax professionals or business consultants; their expertise and training ensure that they can command high salaries.
+Consequently, most companies do their best to retain their accounting talent by providing regular salary hikes and bonuses.

 According to a survey conducted by the Association of International Certified Professional Accountants (AICPA), a newly qualified CPA with less than one year of work experience can expect to earn an annual salary of about $66,000.

 The average salary for a CPA based in the United States is $119,000.
 Those CPAs who have extensive experience of working in the accounting and finance fields can earn substantially more.
 An individual with 20 years of experience could command an average of $152,000 in annual pay.

 It’s important to remember that these figures exclude bonuses, which could be in the range of 10% of annual salaries.
 Additionally, CPAs can expect to earn pay increases of 4% to 5% every year.

 Of course, the amount that CPAs make depends on a host of factors.
 The number of years of experience that you have, the industries that you have worked in, and the nature of work that you have handled, all play a role in determining your salary level.

 - CPA Salaries Vary State To State

 - Compare CPA Vs. Other Accountant Salaries

 - Tips To Negotiate A Higher CPA Salary